bixb922/crank-organ/doc-software/README.md

 To add files, copy them from the PC to the tunelib folder on the microcontroller, then update the info with the Tunelib Editor option.

-To remove files, rmove them from the tunelib folder on the microcontroller, then update the info with the tunelib editor.
+To remove files, remove them from the tunelib folder on the microcontroller, then update the info with the tunelib editor.

 Before copying tunes to the microcontroller, it is best to have the time set by ```mpremote rtc --set```.
 Another option is to let the microcontroller acquire date and time from the internet.
 Wait about 20 seconds after reboot and check date/time on the microcontroller with the System Information button.